bhk/rio/doc/incremental.md

    that its dependencies have changed.
 By live, we mean that it is in fact used in this update, and will remain part of the dependency graph.

-2. Consistency: The resulting graph and values must match what would result from a complete, non-incremental evaluation.
+2. Consistency: The resulting graph and values shall match what would result from a complete, non-incremental evaluation.
 This implies that *all* invalid and live nodes are recalculated.